jacksmedia/site-jacksmedia/docs/tutorial-ai-art/midjourney1.md

 #### It's best to write your prompts in another app, so you can easily paste them in and edit them as you work and revise.

-## How to Drive
+## AI Art Grammar
 Prompt is the default way to leverage AI art (some are calling it 'synthography').
 The complexity of the prompt can work in your favor or it can make things too confused.
 Experiment, and use this broad format to start out:

-> THING doing THIS. style, style, style, style, style, THING, style
+> **THING doing THIS. style, style, style, style, style, THING, style**

-Try using cinematography terms, the Midjourney tool understands different cameras and can take some direction on how to compose the scene!
-Also, try requesting things "in the style of" whatever you wish.
+Try using cinematography terms, Midjourney has been trained to understands different cameras and can take some direction on how to compose the scene! 😅 Also, try requesting things "in the style of" whatever you wish.
 You can mention creator's names, too, but that's not as much fun imho.

 Whatever you do, you don't have to keep starting from scratch-- use those grey buttons, the revision commands.

 ![midjourney buttons](./mjbtns.png)

-Things to note:
+### Variation & Upscale:
 + The 1 thru 4 notation is just which image it's gonna **Upscale** or create **Variations** of.
 + The U and V buttons will **upscale** and **vary** the image, respectively.
 + And the 🔁  button re-rolls the prompt with a new seed 🌱. aka **Redo**

 After many **V** cycles you'll want to finally **U** your favorite result.

-## Redo &c
+### Redo &c
 There are also **Redo** options, which are offered after an Upscale, and can be done anytime w the 🔁 button.
 The  I'd advise against burning too many credits on the Redo bc they sometimes make the image a very different style.

 You can always access everything you've ever made at the [main Midjourney site](https://www.midjourney.com/app/), without opening Discord.
 Nothing is lost, so experiment and enjoy!